As you approach this exciting next stage of your life, you may have questions about where you’ll get your retirement income.

 If you have a company group retirement or savings plan, it may be a significant part of your retirement income.
 But it won’t be all you need.

 You’ll want to review your company plan so you know ahead of time if you should save more or revisit your investment strategy.
-Resources like the Plan your retirement tool are available to Great-West Life group plan members by signing in to GRS Access.
+Resources like the Plan your retirement tool are available to Canada Life group plan members by signing in to GRS Access - Opens in a new window.

 3. Personal savings